-EN 223P The American Dream I: 1620-1865 (3)
+EN 223 The American Dream I: 1620-1865 (3)

 Beginning with Native American stories and poems and the writings of the European colonists, the course traces the various cultural threads that, along with their accompanying political and religious ideologies, led to the establishment of American literature and consciousness.
 The course also explores the inevitable social conflicts that followed.
 Readings cover American romanticism, slave narratives, poetry from Bradstreet to Whitman .
-Co-requisite: EN 123.

-EN 224P The American Dream II: 1865 - Present (3)
+EN 224 The American Dream II: 1865 - Present (3)

 Emphasis is on a range of writers from different racial/ethnic/social backgrounds.
 Attention will be paid to the social issues that inform the ideas of these writers, including the impact of technology, urbanization, war, and gender-role changes.
 The course readings cover modern and post-modern eras across genres; works vary by semester offered.
-Co-requisite: EN 123.

-EN 225C Classical Literature: Balancing Duty and Desire
+EN 225 Classical Literature: Balancing Duty and Desire (3)

 Our course theme, balancing duty and desire, is timeless and applies to people across cultures.
 Our overriding focal points will be on the delineation of communal and individual experiences (duty/desire) and the representation (mimesis) of the ways of life that affirm the dignity of the human spirit.
 By surveying various genres that developed in the ancient world, we will trace the varied life lessons that preoccupied the organizers of civilizations: attaining and bestowing honor, recognition of deities, handling extreme emotions and ambitions, and the meaning of life and death within each culture.
-Co-requisite: EN 123

-EN 226V Masks and Morals: Values in World Literature (3)
+EN 226 Masks and Morals: Values in World Literature (3)

 A study of the role of morals, identity, and deception in European literature from the 18th century to the present.
 The course examines the way that individuals define and represent themselves in relation to their society and what happens when an individual's sense of what is right conflicts with the beliefs of others or the policies of the state.
 As students read works of literature in which individuals confront ethical dilemmas, they will consider what similar dilemmas we face in our contemporary world.
 Readings include works by Voltaire, Flaubert, Dostoevsky, and Ibsen.
-Co-requisite: EN 123.